underpostnet/engine/cli.md

   --dev                                    Sets the development context environment for the script.
   --build                                  Set builder context runner --replicas <replicas>                    Sets a custom number of replicas for deployment.
-  --pod-name <pod-name>                    Optional: Specifies the pod name for test execution.
+  --pod-name <pod-name>                    Optional: Specifies the pod name for execution.
+  --node-name <node-name>                  Optional: Specifies the node name for execution.
+  --port <port>                            Optional: Specifies the port for execution.
+  --etc-hosts                              Enables etc-hosts context for the runner execution.
   --volume-host-path <volume-host-path>    Optional: Specifies the volume host path for test execution.
   --volume-mount-path <volume-mount-path>  Optional: Specifies the volume mount path for test execution.
   --volume-type <volume-type>              Optional: Specifies the volume type for test execution.